BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 - [ ] As a user I can see the statistic of the program on the website.
   - There is a statistic of the program on of the website.

-### Tje core values

-- [ ] As a user I can see the core values of the program on the website.
-  - There is a core values of the program on of the website.

-### Success stories

-- [ ] As a user I can see the success stories of the project on the website.
-  - There is a success stories of the project on the website.

 ### Partners

 - [ ] As a user I can see the partners of the project on the website.